Rudolf, Count of Avernas: Attestations of the brother of Reginar

 Another possible record comes from a later period, where Reginar is associated with a count Rodwold.
 The two men were both uncles of the same person.
-Bishop Ratherius wrote his Phrenesis to defend the position he lost as Bishop of Liège, and one of his claims was that his replacement Balderic I (bishop 956-9), had benefited from nepotism, being the nephew of Counts "Regeneri atque Ruoduolti", and the son of the brother of Bishop Balderic of Utrecht.
-This Rodwold has often been equated to the Rodulf the brother of Reginar mentioned by Floduard.
+Bishop Ratherius wrote his Phrenesis to defend the position he lost as Bishop of Liège, and one of his claims was that his replacement Balderic I (bishop 956–9), had benefited from nepotism, being the nephew of Counts "Regeneri atque Ruoduolti", and the son of the brother of Bishop Balderic of Utrecht.
+This Rodwold has traditionally been equated to the Rodulf the brother of Reginar mentioned by Floduard.

 It is generally accepted that it is the same two brothers who appear next to each other ("Rudolfus comes, Reginherus comes") in a charter by King Otto in 949, confirming the Abbey of Susteren on the Meuse to be a possession of Prüm abbey.

+Rudolfs in Limburg

-Other charters previous to this appear to show (if they are the same person) that he held territory on the left bank of the Meuse, and also the County of Avernas (though none of these charters give genealogical information).
+10th-century charters show that one or more nobles named Rudolf held territory on the left bank of the Meuse, and also the County of Avernas (though none of these charters give genealogical information).